 These tools can help you reinforce key concepts regarding the nature and process of science with your students:

 - Your Science Toolkit provides a set of questions that can help your students apply critical thinking skills, evaluate media messages about science, and improve their own decision-making.
 At grades four and five, you have the opportunity to lay the foundations for critically analyzing science-related claims.
-When considering such claims, students should be encouraged to ask how we know this and to consider sources of information, quality of evidence, and potential biases and misrepresentation.
+When considering such claims, students should be encouraged to ask how we know this and to consider sources and accuracy of information.
 Suggested activity for students: Observe a series of commercials or ads online.
 Have students apply appropriate questions from the toolkit.
 Discuss in class.